 Testing Stainable Wood Fillers

-A number of different people have tested the more popular stainable wood fillers on the market.
-The common testing method is to drill random hole in pieces of wood, fill them, allow the filler to dry, sand them and then stain them.
-For consistency’s sake and to offer the best side-by-side comparison, when this is done, it is done with several wood fillers at the same time, using pieces cut from the same boards.
+Several people have tested the more popular stainable wood fillers on the market.
+The standard testing method is to drill random holes in pieces of wood, fill them, allow the filler to dry, sand them, and then stain them.
+For consistency’s sake and to offer the best side-by-side comparison, this is done with several wood fillers simultaneously, using pieces cut from the same boards.
 The holes are usually ½” in diameter and are shallow.

 The results of the several tests I’ve seen were all pretty consistent.
-Light colored stains (pine, golden oak) tend to create filled spots in the samples which are very obvious, while dark colored stains (walnut) hide considerably better.
+Light-colored stains (pine, golden oak) tend to create pronounced filled spots in the samples, while dark-colored stains (walnut) hide considerably better.

-Of the various stainable wood fillers tested, Minwax consistently fares better and is the highest rated by the various testers.
-The hole filled with Minwax and then stained come the closest to matching the color of the surrounding wood.
-Once again, this is better with dark colored stains, than it is with light colored ones, regardless of whether Minwax stain is used or another brand is.
+Of the various stainable wood fillers tested, Minwax consistently fares better and is the highest rated by the multiple testers.
+The hole filled with Minwax and then stained came the closest to matching the color of the surrounding wood.
+Once again, this is better with dark-colored stains than light-colored ones, regardless of whether Minwax stain is used or another brand is.

 How the stain is applied makes a difference as well.
-With all the brands of stainable wood filler tested, stain which has been wiped on is more likely to result in a closer match between the wood filler and the wood, than stain that is brushed on and then wiped off.
-That’s probably due to more stain soaking into the wood filler, than into the wood, in those cases where the stain was brushed on, essentially permitting as much stain to soak in as possible.
+With all the brands of stainable wood filler tested, a stain that has been wiped on is more likely to result in a closer match between the wood filler and the wood than a stain that is brushed on and then wiped off.
+That’s probably due to more stain soaking into the wood filler than into the wood in those cases where the stain was brushed on, essentially permitting as much stain to soak in as possible.
 The higher level of control offered by rubbing the stain on resulted in more even results.

-Adding additional layers of stain, essentially staining over stain, doesn’t do anything to hide the wood filler better and may cause it to become more obvious, if the wood filler absorbs more of the stain than the wood does.
+Adding additional layers of stain, essentially staining over the stain, doesn’t do anything to hide the wood filler better and may cause it to become more evident if the wood filler absorbs more of the stain than the wood does.

 Homemade Wood Filler

-One of the common solutions that woodworkers have developed, probably out of frustration in trying to find a truly stainable wood filler that will match their projects, is to use a mixture of wood glue and sawdust.
-For best results, they use sawdust made from the same wood that they are making the project out of.
+One of the standard solutions that woodworkers have developed, probably out of frustration in trying to find a genuinely stainable wood filler that will match their projects, is to use a mixture of wood glue and sawdust.
+For best results, they use sawdust made from the same wood they are making the project.

-This works well for hiding the wood filler; but it does not work any better than the commercial wood fillers do for staining.
+This works well for hiding the wood filler but does not work any better than the commercial wood fillers for staining.
 The best results come when the glue is inserted into the hole or seam and the sawdust pressed into it.
 Then, once it has dried and been sanded, the piece can be stained.
-As with the commercial wood fillers, this hides better with dark-colored stains, than it does with light-colored ones.
+As with the commercial wood fillers, this hides better with dark-colored stains than light-colored ones.

 Finishing After Staining

-Once wood has been filled, sanded and stained, it needs to be covered with a clear finish, generally polyurethane.
-After applying the first coat, sand the surface lightly, with fine sandpaper, to remove any unevenness caused by dust getting into the finish.
-Then wipe the dust off before applying a second coat.
+Once the wood has been filled, sanded, and stained, it needs to be covered with a clear finish, generally polyurethane.
+After applying the first coat, sand the surface lightly with fine sandpaper to remove any unevenness caused by dust getting into the finish.
+Then, wipe the dust off before applying a second coat.

-Although it is not commonly used on new projects, products which combine stain and polyurethane, such as Minwax Polyshades, do a better job of hiding wood filler than stainable wood filler being stained alongside the wood it is used on.
+Although not commonly used on new projects, products that combine stain and polyurethane, such as Minwax Polyshades, do a better job hiding wood filler than stainable wood filler being stained alongside the wood it is used on.

 Another Alternative

-If hiding nail hole and seams is important, then there is another product category to consider; tinted wood putty.
-These are available in a variety of wood tones, manufactured by Minwax, Dap, under their plastic Wood product line and Varathane.
-Each manufacturer produces a pallet of colors which are intended to match most common wood grain coloration.
-This is the methodology used by the old painters, when they needed to totally hide nail holes and seams.
+If hiding nail holes and seams is essential, then there is another product category to consider: tinted wood putty.
+These are available in various wood tones, manufactured by Minwax and Dap under their plastic Wood product line and Varathane.
+Each manufacturer produces a pallet of colors that are intended to match the most common wood grain coloration.
+This is the methodology used by the old painters when they needed to hide nail holes and seams.
 Having used it, I can attest that it works better than anything else I’ve found.

-When using these putties, it is best to stain the wood and then apply a first coat of sanding sealer, varnish or polyurethane to the surface of the wood, before filling the hole and seams.
-These products can leave residue on the wood, which shows as a discoloration after the clear finish is applied and are not always sanded.
+When using these putties, it is best to stain the wood and then apply a first coat of sanding sealer, varnish, or polyurethane to the surface of the wood before filling the hole and seams.
+These products can leave residue on the wood, a discoloration after the clear finish is applied, and are not always sanded.
 Sealing the wood gives better results.

 The best way to apply these fillers is by hand, not with a putty knife.
-Generally speaking, they are easiest to work with if they are thickened up a bit, making them into a putty-like consistency.
+Generally speaking, they are most straightforward to work with if thickened up, making them a putty-like consistency.
 Painter’s whitening is the correct product for this, if it can be found.
-If not, one option is to file off some of the inner gypsum layer of drywall, filtering out the lumps.
-That’s basically the same material as the painter’s whitening.
-Another option is to use very fine sawdust, preferably of a color that is similar to the wood to be filled.
+If not, one option is to file off some of the inner gypsum layers of drywall, filtering out the lumps.
+That’s the same material as the painter’s whitening.
+Another option is to use very fine sawdust, preferably of a color similar to the wood to be filled.

 To add these solids to the filler, spread the painter’s putty or sawdust on a flat surface, then with the fingers, press the lump of putty into the dust, coating it.
-Knead the dust into the filler, working it all the way through, adding more dust as needed.
+Knead the dust into the filler, working it through, adding more dust as needed.

-To use the thickened putty, roll and edge of the putty ball between two fingers, pulling out an extended point.
-Press that point into the hole or seam and then break off the rest of the putty.
+To use the thickened putty, roll the edge of the putty ball between two fingers, pulling out an extended point.
+Press that point into the hole or seam, then break off the putty.
 Wipe the surface of the putty, smoothing it out with the surface.
-On larger holes or seams, it may be necessary to go back for a second application; but in most cases one should be sufficient.
-The clear finish can be applied directly over the putty, without having to wait for it to dry.
+It may be necessary to return for a second application on larger holes or seams, but in most cases, one should be sufficient.
+The clear finish can be applied directly over the putty without waiting to dry.